Student Spotlight: Alyssa Kalb

 “School was an escape for me, a place to foster my dreams and prove to myself that beyond all odds, adversity and with no support from my family, that I could accomplish something,” she said.
 “I experienced a life obstacle during my pursuit of an associate’s degree, which caused me to stumble, lose my footing and question whether this was all worth the struggle.
 After regaining my inner strength, I knew without a doubt that an education was worth every bump in life’s journey.
 For someone like me, an education is the ticket to a better future, a better life and becoming a better person.”

-"College of DuPage offered me a chance to learn in a smaller teacher-to-student ratio classroom and to learn under some brilliant professors," she said.
-"I wasn’t just a number at College of DuPage, and that helped me from feeling overwhelmed like I did when I attended the University of Iowa.
-I also felt a sense of community attending a local community college, and I like passing along what I’ve discovered at COD to younger students.
+“College of DuPage offered me a chance to learn in a smaller teacher-to-student ratio classroom and to learn under some brilliant professors,” she said.
+“I wasn’t just a number at College of DuPage, and that helped me from feeling overwhelmed like I did when I attended the University of Iowa.
+I also felt a sense of community, and I like passing along what I’ve discovered at COD to younger students.

 “To any and all students, always believe in your passions, always believe in your dreams and, most importantly, always believe in yourself.
 Eleanor Roosevelt once said, ‘The future belongs to those who believe in the beauty of their dreams.’
 We are the future, let’s have a desire for more, set our sights higher and fuel a curiosity to break barriers and change the world.”